 History

-Erice was founded by the Elymians in the 6th or 5th century BCE, making it one of Sicily's oldest settlements that is still inhabited today.
-They began constructing the defensive walls that still partially encircle the town, now known as the Elymian-Punic Walls (Mura Ciclopiche Elimo-Puniche).
-In antiquity, the town was known as Eryx (Eρυξ in Greek) and became an important religious centre.
-After the Roman conquest of Sicily, it drew pilgrims from across the Mediterranean to its hilltop Temple of Venus Erycina, a sanctuary associated with fertility, love, and navigation.
+[edit]Erice was founded by the Elymians in the 6th or 5th century BCE, making it one of Sicily's oldest still-inhabited settlements.
+The Elymians built the defensive walls that still partially surround the upper town, now called the Elymian-Punic Walls (Mura Ciclopiche Elimo-Puniche).
+In antiquity, the town was known as Eryx (Eρυξ in Greek) and served as a religious centre for the Temple of Venus Erycina — a sanctuary tied to fertility, seafaring, and mythological cults.

-The town’s present-day layout and atmosphere developed during the Middle Ages, particularly under Norman rule.
-The Normans built a fortress on the site of the ancient temple — now known as the Castle of Venus (Castello di Venere) — and a fortified gateway known as the Balio Towers (Torri del Balio), which once served as a town hall.
-The Royal Mother Church (Chiesa Matrice) was commissioned by King Frederick III of Sicily in the early 14th century and was connected to the castle via a processional route, today called Via Albertina degli Abati.
+The medieval layout of Erice developed mainly under Norman rule.
+The Normans built a castle on the former temple site — now the Castle of Venus (Castello di Venere) — and added a fortified entrance known as the Balio Towers (Torri del Balio).
+The Royal Mother Church (Chiesa Matrice) was commissioned by King Frederick III in the early 14th century and connected to the castle by a ceremonial road, now Via Albertina degli Abati.
+Many of the churches, monasteries, and palazzi that shape the town’s skyline were built during this period.

 Geography and climate